yibo-geomatique/dashboard/Website_draft/index.md

 - Comparing building data for the same city, and different years (link to a web page with maps, keys and interpretation)
 - Comparing density indicators ..

-Understanding the context of densification through additional data :
-- _(names of maps or sets of maps, clicquable)_

 [parag bottom, who are we} ]
 Subdense is developed by 4 research teams in Germany, France and UK, with expertise in geography, urban planning and geodata processing.
 It is funded by ORA 7th Call.